renahime/RenaChan.py/README.md

 - [Creating a Virtual Environment (venv) - Python Docs](https://docs.python.org/3/library/venv.html): Official documentation on creating virtual environments using `venv`.

 Once the virtual environment is activated, you can install RenaBot's required dependencies without affecting other projects or your system-wide Python installation.
 Remember to activate the virtual environment whenever you work on RenaBot to ensure consistency and avoid potential conflicts.

+## Getting Started

+To set up RenaBot for your Discord server, follow these steps:

 1. **Obtaining the Bot Token and User ID**